 Required International Documents:

-- Transfer Authorization Form (if you are transferring within the US)
+- International Student F-1 Visa Transfer Authorization Form (for within the US)

 It is recommended that persons traveling from overseas apply three full months prior to the start date.
 See the Academic Calendar for starting dates of semesters.